 The front door, back door and windows of your home are the top three spots a potential burglar could use to break in.
 Another opening you shouldn’t forget is your garage door.
-Nine percent of thieves attempt to break in through the garage.
+Surprisingly, 9% of thieves attempt to break in through the garage.
 No matter the statistics, you’ll likely want to ask yourself, “How can I make my garage door more secure?”

-Your garage stores plenty of valuable items, from tools and sports equipment to your vehicle.
+Your garage stores many valuable items, from tools and sports equipment to your vehicle.
 It also allows access to your home, making garage door security vital.
-We’ve put together this guide to show you how to secure your garage door and make your house and everyone inside safer.
+We’ve put together this guide filled with garage door security tips to show you how to secure your garage door and make your house and everyone inside safer.

 1. Ensure the Door Closes